postmanlabs/labs-docs/src/pages/docs/postman/variables-and-environments/variables.md

 > If you have view but not edit access to an environment, your script code will only affect the current value, and will not be synced or shared with your team.

+You can use `unset` to remove a variable.

 Check out the [Sandbox Reference](/docs/postman/scripts/postman-sandbox-api-reference/) for more on scripting with variables.

 ## Defining local variables